opensoft/flutterBench/template/.devcontainer/docs/README.md

 This template provides a **lightweight Flutter project container** with shared ADB infrastructure support.

+## 🧱 Layered Images (Current Standard)

+FlutterBench is moving to the layered workBenches model (`workbench-base` → `devbench-base` → `flutter-bench`).
+Any monolithic Dockerfile instructions in this document are legacy and should be treated as deprecated.

 ## 🎯 Container Philosophy

 This container is designed for **individual Flutter projects** and follows the principle: